NTjhung/entra-pim-privileged-access-lab/README.md

 ### Justification

-Justification requires the user to document why they need privileged access before activating the role.
+Justification requires the user to document why privileged access is needed before activating the role.

 ### Least Privilege